Telephony

 DEC MicroVAX/VAXStation FAQs and info

 FreeBSD -- The Berkeley Systems Division Free Unix info page.
-My own Internet presence, and this site, would not exist if it were not for FreeBSD (I'm in the process of transitioning everything to FreeBSD due to hardware platform changes).
+My own Internet presence, and this site, would not exist if it were not for FreeBSD.
+I’ve also made extensive use of CentOS and Ubuntu Linux, the former for my Asterisk PBX .

 NetBSD -- An offshoot of FreeBSD and another free Unix version.
 This is the one to go to if you're looking for a good Unix OS for VAXen, Amiga, 68K-based systems, etc.

-DEC Boot PROM files -- This is my local mirror of a site run by Don North, AK6DM.
+DEC Boot PROM source files -- This is my local mirror of a site run by Don North, AK6DM.
 It contains Intel hex code, source code, and assembly files for most of the boot PROMs used by the DEC M9312 card.
 Those of you who are 'Classic' computing folk will know exactly what this means.

-The only changes I made to the page, since Don did such a nice job of layout and tabling with the file listings, was to add some information of my own on device programmers.
+The only changes I made to the page, since Don did such a nice job of layout and tabling with the file listings, was to add some information on device programmers.
 I also corrected one or two minor grammatical errors.
 Other than that, what you see is a mirror of Don's site.

 Adaptec -- Be careful about buying SCSI adapters from them nowadays.
 They have become, to my eyes, largely overpriced and undervalued, and far more marketing-driven than engineering-driven.
 They have, in essence, become the Microsoft of the SCSI adapter world.